Raima Database Manager™ (RDM)

 High-Performance Embedded Database Technology

 Raima Database Manager (RDM)™ is an embedded, cross-platform, small-footprint, in-memory database developed for the IoT and the edge market.
-It is fast and persistent, optimized for performance and reliability.
+It is fast and persistent, optimized for performance and reliability (see our performance testing benchmarks).
 RDM can be used through a call from it's extensive suite of API's including the C/C++ cursor, Java JDBC, and C# ADO.NET.
 It also supports the use of standard third-party tools through the ODBC driver manager.

 Try RDM now

 An optimized in-memory implementation allows for faster transactions and results to support enterprises that need the utmost speed and performance.

 Fully supports real-time system performance.
 RDM has been designed to meet the zero-administration requirements of an embedded application.

 RDM needs only 50k of RAM and minimal CPU speeds to fully operate.
 With more power in the system, RDM will fully utilize it all to perform even faster but that is not required.